rugheid/Swift-MathEagle/README.md

 #Currently Supported
 * Basic extensions and operators like power (** operator)
 * Basic functions like sign and factorial
+* Prime functions
 * Single variable function root solving
-* Single variable funciton optimization
+* Single variable function optimization
 * Matrix and Vector math

 Take a look at the Wiki for documentation.